tifandotme/website/README.md

 ## TODOs

+- [ ] Use shiki directly instead of relying on rehype-pretty-code
+- [ ] Migrate to TW v4
 - [ ] Enlist to blogs.gn and ooh.directory
 - [ ] Use Partial Prerendering?
 - [ ] Render placeholder image when fetching failed